thuyvuphuong/LightEdit-Textual-Image-Editing-with-Lightweight-Stable-Diffusion-Repository/pretrained_models/README.md

-You can manually download the pretrained model from Hugging Face:
+You can download the pretrained model from Hugging Face:

 - **InstructPix2Pix**: [`timbrooks/instruct-pix2pix`](https://huggingface.co/timbrooks/instruct-pix2pix)